hutamaaulia/atomic-displacement/README.md

 -Δx
 ```

-For a system containing (N) atoms, there are (3N) Cartesian coordinates.
+For a system containing N (moved) atoms, there are 3N Cartesian coordinates.

 Therefore, a conventional central-difference calculation requires: